Our Staff

 Our Board

-Puck Rowe, President & Co-Founder
+Puck Rowe, Co-Founder & Past-President

 Puck has been in Findlay, Ohio for 40 years now.
 He is a 30-year member of the Findlay Rotary Club, served 25 years on the Fifth Third Bank Board of Directors, was Dana Chair at the University of Findlay, and spent over 40 years with Columbia Gas of Ohio retiring as division manager.
 He was involved in Findlay/Hancock County economic development efforts during the 80’s and 90’s.
 Puck is very passionate about helping other individuals to gain success.

-Julie Baker, Vice President
+Julie Baker, President

 Julie is the dean of Owens Community College’s Findlay campus.
 She oversees all aspects related to administrative leadership, coordination and development of initiatives related to enhancing educational opportunities and resources for current and future students on the Findlay-area campus.
 From 2013- 16, Baker has served as campus director for Brown Mackie College in Findlay.
 Baker received her bachelor of arts from the University of Toledo in 1978, her master’s in business administration in 1984, also from the University of Toledo, and her master of arts in Guidance and Counseling from Bowling Green State University in 1997.